 Your human resources team plays a vital role in your organization.
-Among other things, they field complaints of misconduct, keeping your employees safe and ensuring your business complies with state and federal employment laws.
+Among other things, they field complaints of misconduct, keep your employees safe, and ensure your business complies with state and federal employment laws.

 Because of their essential role, it’s crucial that you ensure these professionals have all the tools and knowledge they need to effectively fulfill their duty.
 If an HR employee mishandles a complaint of harassment or abuse, the consequences can be devastating.